Documentation

 Getting Started

 Hanami is a specialized scripting language designed to help you create beautiful reports using dynamic data.
-This guide will help you get started with Hanami and show you how to create your first report.

 Before you begin, you'll need to download and install the Hanami application and CLI.
 Visit our downloads page to get the latest version for your operating system.